andyvroberts/purple/design.md

 Table storage records can also be inserted in batches of 100 records.
 Use this feature to reduce the number of API calls when inserting config.

+### Update 5
+Table storage proved to be so easy to use, I decided to also make it the price record storage medium, replacing the previous design choice of blobs.
+The additinal benefits of this are the ability to query rows by partition + row keys and to perform upsert (insert if now, else update) operations on rows.

+Price records:
+- There should only be 1 record per property
+- Prices should be stored in a column as a array of key/value pairs (date: price)
+- The partition key should be the Postcode
+- The row key should be the address

+### Update 6
+Git branch "price-batch"
+We encountered another timing issue when inserting many rows into Azure table storage.
+A single threaded python process can insert approximately 1000 rows within a 5-minute window, although the this leaves a narrow margin of safety.

+There are only 2 ways to increase table storage insert performance.
+Either parallel process or insert in batches of 100.
+We will choose to insert price records in batches but this means we must alter our partition key, as all records belonging ot a single batch insert must be for the same partition key.

+Price records:
+- Partition key is outcode (already our grouping in queue's by outcode)
+- Row key is now the postcode followed by the address
+- Address should also now be stored as an additional non-key column